microsoft/SEAL/README.md

 On all platforms Microsoft SEAL is built with CMake.
 We recommend using out-of-source build although in-source build works.
-Below we give instructions for how to configure, build, and install Microsoft SEAL either system-wide (global install), or for a single user (local install).
+Below we give instructions for how to configure, build, and install Microsoft SEAL either globally (system-wide), or locally (for a single user).
-A system-wide install requires elevated (root) privileges.
+A global install requires elevated (root or administrator) privileges.

 #### Requirements